How to perform the 30 30 30 Hard reset for routers and modemsPosted March 15, 2017, 3:46 p.m. by Jonathan

-If you know the model and make of your router, you can check out the search function on top to get the correct instructions for you unit.
-For example you can check out the resetting linksys routers or belkin router reset pages to find specific instructions for their models.
+If you know the model and make of your router, you can check out the search function on top to get the correct instructions for your unit.
+For example, you can check out the resetting Linksys routers or Belkin router reset pages to find specific instructions for their models.

 How to perform the 30-30-30 Router Reset

 The following simple steps can be used to reset your router.
 However, before you start it might be good to test if a simple reboot will suffice.

 The reset button or switch is usually found on the backside of the router, most likely in a hole, but sometimes also sticking out.
 On some routers, the reset button is even marked with a label.

 If you can’t find the reset button it might be that the WPS button on the router acts as a reset button when using the reset sequence.